scrutinizer-ci/scrutinizer/doc/configuration/build_status.rst

 failure conditions in your configuration.

 .. tip ::
-    Scrutinizer supports several :doc:`configuration locations </configuration#locations>`.
+    Scrutinizer supports several :doc:`configuration locations </configuration>`.
 In this example, we assume that you are using a .scrutinizer.yml file.

 We use a easy to read DSL for defining failure conditions, let's take a look at a few examples:

-.. code-block :: yml
+.. code-block :: yaml

     # .scrutinizer.yml

     build_failure_conditions:
-        - 'elements.rating(<= D).exists'               # No classes/methods with a rating of D or worse allowed
+        - 'elements.rating(<= D).exists'               # No classes/methods with a rating of D or worse
-        - 'elements.new.rating(<= D).exists'           # No new classes/methods with a rating of D or worse allowed (useful for legacy code)
+        - 'elements.new.rating(<= D).exists'           # No new classes/methods with a rating of D or worse
+                                                       # allowed (useful for legacy code)

         - 'issues.label("coding-style").exists'        # No coding style issues allowed
         - 'issues.new.label("coding-style").exists'    # No new coding style issues allowed